 Commission for Individuals With Disabilities

-- The 3rd Wednesday of every month
+- The 3rd Wednesday of every month from 4:00PM - 6:00PM (Closed meeting in Oct. for Commission In-service)

 The Commission has 20 volunteer members who are appointed by the County Executive and confirmed by the County Council for a 2-year term.
 Consumers with disabilities, public and private business, provider agencies, and the general public make up the Commission.
 Accommodations are available.